ibm-cloud-docs/openwhisk/runtimes.md

 :    For more information about the `java:8` runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-java/blob/master/core/java8/CHANGELOG.md){: external}.

-.NET Core
+.NET Core (deprecated)
-:    By default, all .NET Core actions are executed in a version 2.2 environment.
+:    The .NET core runtime is deprecated.
+There is no relacement.
+Instead, you must migrate to a different runtime.

 ## Available images and runtimes per region